premAI-io/benchmarks/bench_autoawq/README.md

 ```bash
 ./bench_autoawq/bench.sh -d cuda
 ```

-This will take all the default values (see in the [bench.sh](/bench_autoawq/bench.sh) file) and do the benchmarks.
+This will take all the default values (see in the [bench.sh](/bench_autoawq/bench.sh) file) and do the benchmarks for Llama 2 model.
 You can find all the benchmarks results for AutoAWQ [here](/docs/llama2.md).
+You can also do a minimal benchmarking for Mistral 7

 ### 👀 Some points to note: